fabiospampinato/gitman/README.md

 The following interface is provided:

 ```
+gitman 2.0.0

+USAGE

-Usage: gitman [options] [command]
+  gitman [command]

-A simple yet powerful opinionated tool for managing GitHub repositories.

-Options:
+OPTIONS

+  --help                  Display help for the command
-  -V, --version                   output the version number
+  --version, -v           Display the version number
+  --github-token <token>  GitHub personal access token
+  --root <path>           The folder path where repositories are cloned

+COMMANDS

-  -h, --help                      display help for command
+  help [command]        Display help for the command

-Commands:
   cd <repository>       CD into a local repository
-  clone [options] <repository>    Clone a remote repository
+  clone <repository>    Clone a remote repository
-  ls [options]                    List all known repositories
+  ls                    List all known repositories
-  publish [options] <repository>  Publish a local repository to GitHub
+  publish <repository>  Publish a local repository to GitHub
-  sh [options] <command>          Execute a shell command in all known repositories
+  sh <command>          Execute a shell command in all known repositories
-  sync [options] <repository>     Synchronize all known repositories with GitHub (fetch, description, keywords)
+  sync <repository>     Synchronize all known repositories with GitHub (fetch, description, keywords)
   whoami                Output the user associated with the provided GitHub token, if any
-  help [command]                  display help for command
 ```

 The following filtering options are available for most commands: